SaiPavanKiran/GroceryListApp/README.md

 ## 🌍 Future Updates

-- **Admin App Release:** Introducing the Admin App to enable grocery management and customer support functionalities.
+- **Customer Support Integration:** Enable admins to address user queries in the Admin App.
 - **UI and Performance Improvements:** Aiming for a smoother, more responsive user interface with lag reduction.
-- **Enhanced Security:** Implementing encryption to secure user data and ensuring optimal data privacy.
+- **Enhanced Security:** Implementing encryption to secure user data and ensure optimal data privacy.
 - **Expanded Grocery Selection:** Adding more items to accommodate a broader range of grocery needs.
 - **Increased Storage:** Enhancing the bill storage limit based on future requirements.